Things to do in the snow in London

 Although technically not real snow, you can see Hogwarts Castle dusted in filmmakers’ snow at Warner Bros.
 Studio Tour London – The Making of Harry Potter every November to January during Hogwarts in the Snow.
 The seasonal makeover also sees the Great Hall dressed for a Christmas feast and showcases special effects and props used in the Harry Potter films.
 Book Warner Bros.
 Studio Tour London tickets now

 8. See Windsor Castle covered in snow

-Venture to Windsor Castle, the Queen’s official weekend residence to see a real castle covered in snow.
+Venture to Windsor Castle, the official royal residence to see a real castle covered in snow.
 Let the snow crunch under foot as you explore the elegant gardens and St George’s Chapel, and step inside to see the State Apartments, Queen Mary’s Doll’s House and more.
 Book Windsor Castle tickets now

 9. Head up to The View from The Shard

 Have your head among the snow clouds at The View from the Shard, London’s tallest building, which has an outdoor viewing platform 72 floors up and views from indoor decks on levels 68 and 69.
 See the city as you’ve never seen it before, as you spot St Paul’s Cathedral, the river Thames, Tower Bridge and more landmarks between the snowflakes.
 Book The View from The Shard tickets now

 10. Tour Shakespeare’s Globe

 Adding to the feel of olden times, Shakespeare’s Globe Theatre looks even prettier in the snow.
 Take a tour of the iconic playhouse and snap away as the snow falls in this open-air venue on the banks of the Thames.
 Book onto a tour of Shakespeare’s Globe now